Steamed kale is an easy and flavorful side dish that's great for any healthy meal plan. It is one of our favorite vegetarian recipes.

 - One cup of raw kale has almost 15% of the recommended daily fiber for an adult!

 How do you store Kale?

-Wrap the kale in a paper towel and store it in the crisper drawer of your refrigerator.
+Wrap it in a paper towel and store it in the crisper drawer of your refrigerator.

 If you are wondering what to do with kale, we have a few more kale recipes for you to try.
-If you have never cooked with kale then jump in, everyone has to start some place.
+If you have never cooked with this, then jump in, everyone has to start someplace.